 According to a U.S. State Department cable cited by Freedman, an estimated 50% to 80% of all Russian banks were under control of organized crime groups.
 The reason why Russian banking system turned so toxic was because when the USSR collapsed, its government controlled banking system collapsed as well.
-Government banks were replaced by thousands of private ones, chartered and regulated by the new Russian Central Bank.[166]
+Government banks were replaced by thousands of private ones, chartered and regulated by the new Russian Central Bank.
 However, the regulatory regime was practically non-existent and anyone who could pay a \$100,000 bribe to a banking official could set up a new private bank.
 As a result, thousands of new, private banks sprang up in a short period of time.
 The system lacked any money-laundering laws, regulatory agencies, depositor insurance or control over proprietorship.
 Now even convicted felons could own banks, and the financial industry that emerged was perfectly suited for illegal black market operations and money laundering.

-The way this massive industry typically worked was as follows: Russian assets like weaponry, gold, oil or other commodities stolen by the mob would be sold on the spot markets in Western Europe.
+The way this massive industry typically worked was as follows: Russian assets like weaponry, gold, oil or other commodities stolen by the commercial banks.
+(Fedorov 1989, vol. 1, no. 4)

+161 As a matter of fact, an alternative banking system started to emerge already in 1988.
+A reorganization of USSR's banking industry was initiated in January of that year and by August there began a wave of creation of cooperative and mob would be sold on the spot markets in Western Europe.
 The proceeds of these sales were wired through European front companies and deposited in London banks.
 This money was then used to order large amounts of U.S. dollar banknotes to be delivered in Russia through Moscow mob banks.
-The notes were supplied by the Federal Reserve Bank of New York and deliveries to Russia arranged by Safra's Republic National Bank.
+The notes were supplied by the Federal Reserve Bank of New York and delivered to Russia through Safra's Republic National Bank.

 The reason why Russian mob needed U.S. dollar notes is perfectly straightforward but it is not always well understood.
 Namely, money in London bank accounts was of little use to mobsters operating on the streets of Russia.
 What they needed was physical cash: with the economy in freefall collapse and the ruble becoming more worthless with each passing day, people who could deal in physical U.S. currency became the rainmakers in Russia's burgeoning gray economy.
-With the dollar notes, they could buy valuable assets at steep discounts,[167] bribe plant managers, law enforcement officers, military generals, judges, politicians and journalists, and finance their own private armed gangs.
+With the dollar notes, they could buy valuable assets at steep discounts, 162 bribe plant managers, law enforcement officers, military generals, judges, politicians and journalists, and finance their own private armed gangs.